 Is there anything else?

 - No, have fun, be safe, but remember to explain to your students how these regulations change if flying drones outdoors.

 Are you a teacher wanting to use drones outdoors?

 - Yes – Then other regulations apply under Part 101, as you are no longer flying indoors.
 Schools flying drones outdoors will need to comply with the Subpart 101.G Standard Operating Conditions for model aircraft, in addition to Subparts 101.A, B and C. The Standard Operating Conditions for model aircraft (most notably the 30m rule) are contained in Subpart 101.G and applies when flying model aircraft outdoors.

 Schools should check with CASA to help define what they are doing is covered as 'sport and recreation' rather than 'hire or reward' by phoning them on 131 757 or via their online query form.

 Schools should always ensure that they are also complying with any Education Department requirements for the use of model aircraft in schools.

 Please note that this information is correct as at 1 April 2019 and has been confirmed as correct by a CASA RPAS Inspector.
 This is information based on our assessment and may not be applicable to your situation.
 Also, these rules and regulations will likely change on 1 July 2019.
+UPDATE: The implementation of the new CASA Regulations have been delayed until at least 2020.
 We recommend that you always ask questions if you are unsure.